 Wrapping it up

-A menu is much more than a brochure containing information about your dishes and drinks.
+A menu is much more than a brochure containing the information about your dishes and drinks.
 It’s a major communication channel between you and your clients.
 Plus, it’s a powerful marketing tool that can promote your restaurant every day, without any extra investments.
 Your menu must make your customers want to return to your restaurant and recommend it to their friends.
 Yes, all these functions are performed by a few small sheets of paper!
 Designing a menu should not be taken lightly, especially if you’re making your first steps in the HoReCa industry.
 You need to put much effort into making a menu a strong side of your restaurant or bar.
 In this post, we’ve addressed some creative menu design ideas and talked about the cheapest ways to get a beautiful brochure.
 Unless you’re not yet overwhelmed with information, we invite to take a look at some inspiring templates.

 These templates will fit any type of facility, whether it’s a restaurant, family café, bakery, bar, etc. Check them out to get some much-needed inspiration!